 - Malaysia itinerary for two weeks on a budget

-So, are you ready to explore Kuala Lumpur?
-Let me know in the comments below!
+So, are you ready to plan your 2-day trip to Kuala Lumpur?
+Let me know in the comments below and which attractions you’re most excited to visit!